 Wilhelm von Humboldt (more at Friendship Quotes)

-Talk to a friend who can give you this perspective instead of brooding with you.
+Talk to a friend who can give you that perspective instead of brooding with you.

 Tip: You've been friends forever?
-Here you will find exciting Questions to get to knowthat bring you even closer together.
+Here you will find exciting Questions to get to knowthat connect you even closer together.

 10. try therapy

-If your ruminative thoughts are dominating your life and you cannot stop your mental carousel despite your best efforts, then you should consider therapy.
-A therapist can help you with this, find out why you tend to brood again and again and how you can address the issues at the core.
+If your ruminative thoughts are dominating your life and you can't stop your mind carousel despite your best efforts, then you should consider therapy.
+A therapist can help you with this, find out why you tend to brood over and over again and how you can address the issues at the core.

 Lifestyle changes